cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Copy_of_Prescriptive_Topology_Manager_-_PTM.md

 ## Enable Quagga to Check Link State

-<span id="src-8362701_indexterm-2ECE0680D2F8CD83A5D5951B6AB8B2CC">The
-</span><span id="src-8362701_indexterm-41F0843D0188CC4C1DCC25FC70783B3E">Quagga
-</span><span id="src-8362701_indexterm-8E0AB7C7ACEBEFCE9BE2D23AF54ADD0E">routing
-</span>suite enables additional checks to ensure that routing
-adjacencies are formed only on links that have connectivity conformant to the specification, as determined by `ptmd`.
+The Quagga routing suite enables additional checks to ensure that routing adjacencies are formed only on links that have connectivity conformant to the specification, as determined by `ptmd`.

 {{%notice note%}}